martinobdl/ITCH/README.md

 ![](images/OB.png)

 This program aims to facilitate research in High Frequency Trading (HFT) providing the maximum amount of data released by NASDAQ, ready for use.\
-NASDAQ receives orders by traders and market participants, then its matching engine construct the order book according to specific rules that may depend on the venue, and eventually sells to clients the data feed.\
+NASDAQ receives orders by traders and market participants, then its matching engine constructs the order book according to specific rules that may depend on the venue, and eventually sells to clients the data feed.\
 We were able to reconstruct the book with total depth at about 1Mio-2Mio messages per second, this figure also includes the parsing from the binary data.\
 To understand the difficulties of such an exercise is important to understand that the messages do not coincide with the orders received by NASDAQ, i.e. we do not need a matching engine to match supply and demand, but we are already given the result of the matching engine.
 Apart from interpreting the binary data according to the specification of the protocol we also have to retrieve information of past orders that new messages are referring to.\
-We can see this in the following example of a simple add and delete of an order, according to the specifications the add and delete order would be:
+We can see this in the following example of submission and deletion of an order, according to the specifications the Add and Delete order would be:

 | Message Type | Locate | Tracking | ns since 00:00 | Order id | Buy/Sell | Size | Stock | Price   |
 |--------------|--------|----------|----------------|----------|----------|------|-------|---------|